Louis-XIV-bis/variant_calling_scere/README.md

 - merging the same strains from a given paper with [samtools merge](https://www.htslib.org/doc/samtools-merge.html)
 - marking of duplicates with [gatk MarkDuplicatesSpark](https://gatk.broadinstitute.org/hc/en-us/articles/360037224932-MarkDuplicatesSpark)
 - variant calling with [gatk HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller)
-- merging per strain gVCF to population gVCF with [gatk CombineGVCFs](https://gatk.broadinstitute.org/hc/en-us/articles/360037053272-CombineGVCFs)
+- merging per strain gVCF to population VCF with [gatk GenomicsDBImport](https://gatk.broadinstitute.org/hc/en-us/articles/360036883491-GenomicsDBImport) & [gatk GenotypeGVCFs](https://gatk.broadinstitute.org/hc/en-us/articles/360037057852-GenotypeGVCFs)
-- converting gVCF to VCF with [gatk GenotypeGVCFs](https://gatk.broadinstitute.org/hc/en-us/articles/360037057852-GenotypeGVCFs)
+- filtering sites based on scores with [gatk VariantFiltration](https://gatk.broadinstitute.org/hc/en-us/articles/360037434691-VariantFiltration) and [bcftools](https://samtools.github.io/bcftools/bcftools.html)
-- removing repeated regions with [gatk VariantFiltration](https://gatk.broadinstitute.org/hc/en-us/articles/360037434691-VariantFiltration) and [vcftools](https://vcftools.github.io/index.html).
+- removing repeated regions with [bedtools](https://bedtools.readthedocs.io/en/latest/)

 The pipeline is separated in two pipelines: the first it for downloading the fastq and do the process to get the individual gVCFs, the second is to merge the individual gVCFs to obtain a filtered VCF.
 Both can (and have to) be run independantly.